AbdullahAbdelglil/ATC_01151625051/README.md

 <a id="frontend"></a>
 ### 🖥️ Frontend

+- User input validation for both admin and user
 - Dynamic routing with Next.js.
 - State management using Context API.
 - Caching In Session Storage